Test: Screen Readers and the q Element

 To echo my reply to the Accessify Forum thread, a quick test using a default JAWS 7.10 install with Firefox 1.5 and Internet Explorer 6 gives the following results:

-encountered (it doesn't say "quote" or anything).
-Firefox renders it correct visually (even when nested) while Internet Explorer doesn't render
+qsometimes results in a pause from JAWS, but there is no distinction from what is read when aqis encountered (it doesn't say "quote" or anything).
+Firefox renders it correct visually (even when nested) while Internet Explorer doesn't render anything. - Using straight quote characters (") or the entities “ and ” (in other words, without the